mhrimaz/AwesomeJavaFX/README.md

 - [JavaFX Delight](http://www.jensd.de/wordpress/) - [Jens Deters](https://twitter.com/Jerady) blog about Java/JavaFX
 - [JPereda's Coding Blog](http://jperedadnr.blogspot.de/) - Outstanding Java/JavaFX Articles by [José Pereda](https://twitter.com/JPeredaDnr)
 - [Kware](http://www.kware.net/) - A blog about JavaFX by Christoph Keimel
-- (Pixel Duke)[https://wwww.pixelduke.com] - Articles about front end development, user interface design, several on JavaFX from someone who has worked with JavaFX since its first beta release, for example, he was the author of a component that allowed Swing and JavaFX interoperability when that was still not possible.
-His (twitter account)[https://twitter.com/P_Duke].
+- [Pixel Duke](https://wwww.pixelduke.com) - Articles about front end development, user interface design, several on JavaFX from someone who has worked with JavaFX since its first beta release, for example, he was the author of a component that allowed Swing and JavaFX interoperability when that was still not possible.
+The blog owner is [Pedro Duque Vieira](https://twitter.com/P_Duke).
 - [Pixel Perfect](http://dlsc.com/blog/) - You can find good articles about java and specially JavaFX by [Dirk Lemmermann](https://twitter.com/dlemmermann)

 ## People